emmab725/emmab725.github.io/index.md

 ---

 Hi!
-I'm Emma Brown and I am a senior at Middlebury College studying Geography and Japanese Studies.
-This website will become a portfolio of my work from course GEOG 0323.
+I'm Emma Brown and I am a soon-to-be graduate from Middlebury College with a degree in Geography and a minor in Japanese Studies.
+This website contains a portfolio of my work from the course GEOG 0323: Open Source GIScience with professor Joe Holler.
 The course website can be found [here](https://gis4dev.github.io).

 For my cartography and remote sensing work, as well as other GIS analyses in QGIS, please check out my website [here](https://emmabrown.myportfolio.com/)!